JustCryen/multi-channel-audio-delay-fix/README.md

 # multi-channel-audio-delay-fix
- Script based on ffmpeg meant to fix delay between recorded desktop audio and a separate mic channel
+ Script based on ffmpeg meant to fix the delay between a recorded desktop audio and a separate mic channel Additional options allow for cuting footage and merging primary audio track with a secondary one